-Liz is a Chartered Accountant and her current role is Policy Leader at Chartered Accountants Australia and New Zealand.
-Since 2012, she has been responsible for leading policy and advocacy work on behalf of the profession, primarily in the audit, assurance and insolvency regulatory areas.
-Prior to this, she ran operations from New York as the Director of Assurance Risk & Quality for the global PwC network.
-She has lived and worked in the UK, Australia and US, in audit and corporate recovery roles, as well as standard setting, corporate governance and regulatory liaison roles.
+Liz is a Chartered Accountant and her current role is General Manager Australian Regions at Chartered Accountants Australia and New Zealand.
+Prior to this she was responsible for leading policy and advocacy work on behalf of the profession, primarily in the audit, assurance and insolvency regulatory areas.
+Her background is international professional services.
+She has lived and worked in the UK, Australia and US, where she ran operations from New York as the Director of Assurance Risk & Quality for the global PwC network.
+Her career has also spanned audit and corporate recovery roles, as well as standard setting, corporate governance and regulatory liaison roles.
 (GAICD)